Michael Witney: Personal life

 Witney married Donna (JoJo) Collette Bailey in 1956 in Helena, Montana.
 They divorced in 1976.
-He married iconic British model Twiggy in 1977; they had a daughter, Carly.
-Witney died of a heart attack in New York on November 30, 1983, nine days after his 52nd birthday.
+He married the British model Twiggy in 1977; they had a daughter, Carly.
+Witney died in New York on November 30, 1983, nine days after his 52nd birthday.
+He died of a heart attack in a McDonald's where he had taken Carly to celebrate her fourth birthday.

 Before his move to Los Angeles to pursue acting, Witney was a minor league pitcher for the Hornell Dodgers and the Great Falls Electrics.